yldio/asap-hub/apps/demo-server/README.md

    in the SES sandbox.
 4. Provide `DEMO_VPC_ID` and public `DEMO_SUBNET_IDS`; the encoder task runs with `AssignPublicIp: ENABLED` and no NAT gateway.
-5. After the first deploy has created the ECR repository, build and push the encoder image (see [`encoder/README.md`](encoder/README.md)).
+5. After the first deploy has created the ECR repository, build and push the encoder image, either by touching `apps/demo-server/encoder/**` so the encoder image workflow runs, or by hand (see [`encoder/README.md`](encoder/README.md)).
 Until an image exists, encode tasks fail to start.
 6. When going live, add `https://demos.hub.asap.science` to the Auth0 application's allowed callback URLs, logout URLs, and web origins.